Over time, your content may eventually decline in value to your desired audience.

 If you find articles that fit many of the above criteria (and many of them do go hand-in-hand), you can be resolute in your decision to cull it.

-If you’re starting a content audit for the first time, it’s natural to feel a bit intimidated.
+If you’re starting an SEO content audit for the first time, it’s natural to feel a bit intimidated.
 There’s a lot to consider here, and few obvious “right” or “wrong” answers.
-You’ll need to dig into your content performance data before you can start making decisions, but before that, you’ll need to understand what you’re trying to achieve in the first place.
-This section will help you better understand your goals, and give you the tools you need to direct your strategy when you begin executing it.
+You’ll need to dig into your content performance all the data before you can start making decisions, but before that, you’ll need to understand what you’re trying to achieve in the first place.
+This section will help you better understand your goals, and give you the SEO content audit tool you need to direct your strategy when you begin executing it.

 There are several competing objectives you could potentially be after: